Cost Management Strategies

 - Cost Driver: Health Care Reform imposes several new administrative requirements on employer-plan sponsors, such as reporting of health plan costs on W-2s, annual disclosure of plan and enrollment information to the IRS, nondiscrimination testing, enrollment obligations, and notice requirements.

 - Possible Solution: An employer may want to explore whether there are ways to reduce expenses and to begin making a plan for how to manage new compliance obligations imposed by Health Care Reform.
-American Fidelity provides a helping hand from a trusted partner.
+American Fidelity provides a helping hand as a trusted partner.
 We offer information and/or assistance with an employer's new administrative obligations.

 What are the choices for how your plan might look in the future?
 Or will you keep offering a health plan?

 Our experience is your Health Care Reform solution

 An introduction various wellness plan options and issues